sayanalokesh/DynamicWebApplication/ProjectOverview.md

 In this phase, employing `boto3`, I created an ASG, utilizing the deployed EC2 instance as a template.
 Additionally, I configured scaling policies to dynamically scale in/out based on metrics such as CPU utilization or network traffic.
 Refer to the [asgConfiguration.py](https://github.com/sayanalokesh/DynamicWebApplication/blob/main/asgConfiguration.py) for the boto3 code snippet.

+The functionality of the code is explained below.

+- The code utilizes the Boto3 library to perform various tasks on AWS services.
+It identifies an EC2 instance named 'ajay-lokeshFE', creates an Amazon Machine Image (AMI) from it, extracts its configuration details, creates a Launch Template, and establishes an Auto Scaling Group (ASG) with scaling policies based on CPU utilization.
+Additionally, it assigns a Target Group and sets upscaling policies for the Auto Scaling Group to adjust capacity based on the average CPU utilization.

 Enclosed are the relevant screenshots tied to the code.

 ### Lambda-based Health Checks & Management